atharvalele2611/Candyshop/docs/Final.md

 Some examples are given below for better understanding:-

 - Input Format : HSET myhash field1 "key"
-- Output Format : 1 //says that 1 entry are entered into the map
+- Output Format : 1 // says that 1 entry is entered into the map

 3. Sets